jithendray/cv/blog.md

 permalink: /blog/
 ---

-I write about software and data engineering on this blog.
+I explain software and data engineering concepts on this blog.